kendall-s/HyPro2_py/HyPro2 Documentation.md

  6. Apply drift corrections
  7. Iteratively apply regression to ensure calibrants are within defined error margins
  8. Calculate concentrations
- 9. Look at QC charts to determine if analysis was within acceptable limits
+ 9. Look at QC charts to determine if analysis was within acceptable limits (acceptable limits set by Hydrochemistry)

 #### 1. Match raw A/D data to analysis cup list
-In order for the analog to digital data to make sense, it needs to be aligned with the analysis order, which is held within the .SLK file.
-Matching up the datatypes then allows processing to take place
+In order for the analog to digital data to make sense, it needs to be aligned with the sample analysis order, which is held within the .SLK file.
+Matching up the CHD raw data to the SLK sample order then allows processing to take place
 <p align="center">
   <img src="https://github.com/kendall-s/-markdown_reference/blob/master/slkfile.png?raw=true"
   alt = "SLK and CHD file">